Concrete Pumping (BBCP)

 Concrete Pumping Trailing 12-Month EPS (GAAP)

-In Q3, Concrete Pumping reported EPS of $0.09, down from $0.16 in the same quarter last year.
-This print was close to analysts’ estimates.
-Over the next 12 months, Wall Street expects Concrete Pumping’s full-year EPS of $0.09 to grow 74.1%.
+In Q4, Concrete Pumping reported EPS of negative $0.06, in line with the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects Concrete Pumping’s full-year EPS of $0.09 to grow 63%.

 9. Cash Is King

-Concrete Pumping has shown weak cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 4.6%, subpar for an industrials business.
+Concrete Pumping has shown mediocre cash profitability relative to peers over the last five years, giving the company fewer opportunities to return capital to shareholders.
+Its free cash flow margin averaged 5%, below what we’d expect for an industrials business.
 The divergence from its good operating margin stems from its capital-intensive business model, which requires Concrete Pumping to make large cash investments in working capital and capital expenditures.

 Concrete Pumping Trailing 12-Month Free Cash Flow Margin